Spirited work: Brilliant liquor label designs

 Many spirits opt for ornate, highly illustrated designs to indicate luxury status.
 These bottles are not just for holding liquor; they can be proudly displayed in the home and on the bar.

-III.
-Background and Foreground
+3. Background and foreground

 Another common and highly effective bottle design choice is to have a patterned or lightly illustrated background with a strong, clean label for the foreground.